NateEag/nateeag.com/pages/christianity/cruelty.md

   Hebrew male children by Pharoah and the tacit approval of it - the citizens and soldiers had a moral duty to stand up against it and (with the exception of the midwives) they did not.

+* Deuteronomy 22:28 is a passage that does not fit well into my narrative, as I currently understand it.
+I should look more closely at it.